-Economy, demand up; a glass half full for homebuilders
+For builders, demand and economy up; so are interest rates

-NEW YORK – The outlook from U.S. builders is being buoyed by a very strong job market and the overall health of the economy.
+NEW YORK – The outlook from U.S. builders is being buoyed by a strong job market and a sizzling hot economy.

-The National Association of Home Builders/Wells Fargo builder sentiment index released Thursday remained at 72 this month.
-That's still just 2 points shy of December's reading, which was an 18-year high for optimism from the nation's builders.
+The National Association of Home Builders/Wells Fargo builder sentiment index released Thursday read 72 for the second consecutive month.
+That's still just 2 points shy of December's reading, which was an 18-year high for optimism among the nation's builders.

 Readings above 50 indicate more builders see sales conditions as good rather than poor.
-The index has remained above 60 since September 2016.
+The index has been above 60 since September 2016.

 The February reading was in line with the expectations of industry analysts, according to a survey by the data firm FactSet.